radutomy/VSRemoteDebugger/README.md

 - Visual feedback is poor when running for the first time
 - Not tested (and most likely not working) for 32-bit versions of Windows
 - Command line arguments can be used as long as the project doesn't have more than one debugging profile (check by going to Visual Studio -> Project Settings -> Debugging -> Profile dropdown).
 If the dropdown has more than one entry, then command line arguments cannot be used.
+- Currently not compatible with Open-SSH 8.8 due to underlying library bug.

 ## Publish vs Build